-A butterfly garden is no more complicated than any other garden and with a few simple tips you can easily convert a garden area to a butterfly haven or start a new garden from scratch.
+A butterfly garden is no more complicated than any other garden.
+With a few simple tips you can easily convert a garden area into a butterfly haven or start a new garden from scratch.
 Butterfly gardens can be as big as you want or as small as a few containers.

 My passion for butterflies started out of a container that had parsley (among other plants) planted in it for decoration.
 We were very surprised to find some pretty little caterpillars all over it one day.
 That started a deep passion for me and over the next several years I converted all my garden plants to butterfly nectar plants and host plants.
 I still continue to expand the gardens and/or introduce new butterfly plants.

 General Gardening Procedures Apply to Butterfly Gardens As Well

 - Soil preparation is the same as with any garden.
 Plants vary in their precise needs, but in general most plants need healthy soil with a certain amount of organic matter.
 Fortunately, butterflies and native plants go hand-in-hand, so you will almost certainly find plants that will grow well in your soil type and are also attractive to butterflies.

 - Since butterfly gardens often consist of many native plants, you will find that your fertilizer requirements may be lower.
 Organic fertilizer is always best but I have had no problem with some use of chemical fertilizer in the soil.

 - Butterflies do not care about the shape of a garden so you can lay out your garden any way you wish: garden plots, foundation plantings, along fences, even containers.